stelligent/cfn_nag/README.md

 scripts/deploy_local.sh
 ```

+## VS Code Remote Development
+There is a complete remote development environment created and setup with all the tools and settings pre-configured for ease in rule development and creation.
+You can enable this by using the VS Code Remote development functionality.

+- Install the VS Code [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)
+- Open the repo in VS Code
+- When prompted "`Folder contains a dev container configuration file.
+Reopen folder to develop in a container`" click the "`Reopen in Container`" button
+- When opening in the future use the "`[Dev Container] cfn_nag Development`" option

 # Support

 To report a bug or request a feature, submit an issue through the GitHub repository via: <https://github.com/stelligent/cfn_nag/issues/new>